A figure-of-merit-based framework to evaluate photovoltaic materials: Introduction

 To address this problem, here I propose an alternative route to the definition of efficiency limits.
-Rather than deducing them from fundamental physics (as in detailed balance methods), I suggest a phenomenological efficiency limit by an inductive methodology based on the recently developed $\Gamma_\mathrm{PV}$ photovoltaic figure of merit (FOM).~\cite{crovettoPhenomenologicalFigureMerit2024} The $\Gamma_\mathrm{PV}$ FOM provides a general quantitative framework to evaluate the quality, track the historical development, and guide future optimization of a generic PV absorber at any development level.
+Rather than deducing them from fundamental physics (as in detailed balance methods), I suggest an inductive methodology based on the recently developed $\Gamma_\mathrm{PV}$ photovoltaic figure of merit (FOM)~\cite{crovettoPhenomenologicalFigureMerit2024}.
+The $\Gamma_\mathrm{PV}$ FOM provides a general quantitative framework to evaluate the quality, track the historical development, and guide future optimization of a generic PV absorber at any development level.